OlaleyeAgba/Crime-Analysis/README.md

 2. The overall Peak crime is in October while the Sunday for weekdays.
 3. Based on Time-Range, the peak crime is between 12:00 AM and 2:59 AM.
 4. Violence and Sexual Offence as the highest crime number.
-5. The overall resolved rate of crime id 70.4% while Unresolved rate is 29.96%
+5. The overall resolved rate of crime is 70.4% while the Unresolved rate is 29.96%
 6. Austria has the highest crime number

+## Recommendation
+Based on the analysis, we recommned the following actions:
+-  Law enforcement agencies should be station region where there is high crime rate and high crime time.
+-  There should Public awarness on crime in various institute like schools, religious organisation, Malls etc.

+## Reference
+Youtube - Data Tutorial[]